In Brief

 What This Means for You

-The evidence is clear enough to act on, even if it is not yet complete.
-The approaches that work for misophonia have common features:
+The evidence is useful enough to guide action, even if it is not yet complete.
+The approaches that appear helpful for misophonia have common features:

 - They do not ask you to suppress or eliminate the trigger response